deypadma2020/NaturalLanguageProcessing/README.md

 - OOV (Out Of Vocabulary) -

 - One Hot Encoding -
     - flaws - 1. sparsity, 2.
 No fixed size, 3.
 OOV, 4.
-No capturing of semantic meaning
+No capturing of semantic meaning.

 - Bag Of Words - use in text classification (semantic meaning capture)